ColOfAbRiX/figlet4s/README.md

 Try out [Figlet4s on Scastie](https://scastie.scala-lang.org/W6mH3brNSty1TeJeCRrOxg) or jump to the [Quick Start](#quick-start)

-## Features

-This is what Figlet4s can do right now:

-* The rendering of figures is identical to the original FIGlet
-* Supports FLF font definitions with files in plain text
-* Includes all the main FIGlet fonts (some of which have been fixed)
-* All figlet horizontal layouts supported
-* API with direct access to the return values plus effect available as extra package
-* Extensive and detailed error reporting
-* Support for Scala 2.13 and 2.12

 ## What can I use Figlet4s for?

 FIGlet is mainly a decorative application.
 But this doesn't mean it's not useful!
 You can use it to